Institute for Artificial Intelligence & Computational Research

 Welcome to the Institute for AI & Computational Research (IACR) at the University of Rhode Island — a collaboratively supported effort by central IT Services (ITS), the Vice President for Research’s Office, the Provost’s Office, and faculty contributions through research grants.

-The Institute’s mission is to support, promote and grow high-level interdisciplinary and multidisciplinary computational research — artificial intelligence (AI), data science (Data), high-performance computing (HPC), and quantum computing (Quantum) — across URI campuses and in the region.
+The Institute’s mission is to support, promote and grow high-level interdisciplinary and multidisciplinary computational research — artificial intelligence (AI), data science (Data), high-performance computing (HPC), and quantum computing (Quantum) — across URI campuses, in the region, and beyond.
 The computational work of over 150 faculty researchers is supported by this Institute.
 A quick snapshot of IACR resources is available here: IACR at-a-glance.

 The IACR has an internal advisory group of key URI faculty members: Drs.
 Chris Kincaid (Oceanography); Ying Zhang (Life Sciences), Jason Dwyer (Associate Dean, College of A&S), Chris Hemme (INBRE Bioinformatics Core Coordinator, College of Pharmacy) and Drew Zhang (Alfred J. Verrecchia Endowed Chair in Artificial Intelligence and Business Analytics) and is led by Gaurav Khanna (Asst.
 Vice President for Research Computing).
 The Institute partners closely with the Massachusetts High-Performance Computing Center (MGHPCC).
 IACR was formerly known as the URI Center for Computational Research.